nalakawula/wireless_controlled_power_outlet/README.md

 Hi man, the sea water was salty, i don't want to reinvent the wheel.
 Let's use the ready to served library.
 I need:
 - Hw library for my wemos d1 mini, here https://wiki.wemos.cc/tutorials:get_started:get_started_in_arduino
 - push button lib, i need debouncing feature without headache.
 I use this one from pololu https://github.com/pololu/pushbutton-arduino

+## side notes:
+i'm not smart person, so whatever you find incorrect thing, you must deal with that.
+And i'm not responsible for any damage or injury if you follow my project.